open-source-flash/open-source-flash/README.md

 Open sourcing Flash would be a good solution to keep Flash projects alive safely for archive reasons.
 Don't know how, but that's the beauty of open source: you never know what will come up after you go open source!

 We understand that there are licenced components you can not release.
 Simply leave them out with a note explaining what was removed.
-We will either bypass them, or replace them with open soure alternatives.
+We will either bypass them, or replace them with open source alternatives.

 Notice: The idea is not to save Flash Player, but to open source Flash!